oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

     * [List of Mentors](#list-of-mentors)
     * [Communication](#communication)

-Oppia is participating in [Google Summer of Code 2019](https://developers.google.com/open-source/gsoc/)!
+Oppia is planning to participate in [Google Summer of Code 2019](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months, while being paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

-You might be interested in our GSoC info pages from previous years: [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018),[2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).
+You might be interested in our GSoC info pages from previous years: [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

 Also, please note that acceptance into GSoC isn't a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!